WestDRI/autumnschool22/content/python/python-01-setup.md

 Today's options:

-1. **First option** - In our earlier courses you have used a remote cluster via SSH.
-We have another, larger cluster for you today called `bobthewren.c3.ca`, and you can work inside an interactive job there:
+1. **First option**: In the Bash course you used a remote cluster via SSH.
+You can run Python in the command line inside an interactive job there (<u>important</u>: do not run Python on the login node).
+To do this, log in to `bobthewren.c3.ca` and start a serial interactive job:

 ```sh
 $ salloc --time=03:00:00 --mem=3600